Sealy Soybean Crib Mattress Review

 Coming in close to the center of the range, this Sealy Soybean Foam-Core crib mattress is usually about $130.

 When we got our hands on this crib mattress, we were happy to see that it arrived in a large mattress box.
-We don't love when a crib mattress arrives rolled up tightly in a box because there is always a risk of uneven expansion (resulting in lumps and bumps!).
+We don't love it when a crib mattress arrives rolled up tightly in a box because there is always a risk of uneven expansion (resulting in lumps and bumps!).

 Removing it from the package, there weren't any particularly strong odors.